sheldu45/WikimediaDumpDownload/README.md

 1) Command line parameters are :

-	* r <...> specify root folder to store dumps (compulsory parameter when allready has been specified : gets stored in the .config)
+	* -r <...> specify root folder to store dumps (compulsory parameter when allready has been specified : gets stored in the .config)
-	* p <...> wikimedia projet to download
+	* -p <...> wikimedia projet to download
-	* l <...> language
+	* -l <...> language
-	* d delete mode (alternative mode : delete dump and path specific to it)
+	* -d delete mode (alternative mode : delete dump and path specific to it)
-	* u update-index (updates the html index pointing to dumps, use this argument alone when you want to refresh the indexes to dumps available to download)
+	* -u update-index (updates the html index pointing to dumps, use this argument alone when you want to refresh the indexes to dumps available to download)

 *usage*: